Menu arrow

 How can I permanently cure a hormonal imbalance? plus icon

 Whether a hormonal imbalance can be “cured” depends on the cause.
-If it’s due to lifestyle factors like diet or stress, making lasting changes can restore balance permanently.
-However, for medical conditions like PCOS or thyroid disorders, it’s about lifelong management with medication and lifestyle, not a one-time cure.
+If its due to lifestyle factors like diet or stress, making lasting changes can restore balance permanently.
+However, for medical conditions like PCOS or thyroid disorders, its about lifelong management with medication and lifestyle, not a one-time cure.

 Still have Questions?